jadenchant/jaden-nuxt3.1/README.md

 ## Dev environment

-To run dev use the command `npm run dev`
+To run dev use the command `npx nuxi dev`